flynetworks/jetfire/README.md

 ## Install ##

-The recommended approach for installing Jetfire is via the CocoaPods package manager (like most libraries).
+The recommended approach for installing Flyfire  is via the CocoaPods package manager (like most libraries).

 ## Requirements ##

-Jetfire requires at least iOS 5/OSX 10.7 or above.
+Flyfire  requires at least iOS 5/OSX 10.7 or above.

 ## Dependencies ##
 - Security.framework